|Nutrition Facts (per serving)|

 Add remaining ingredients pouring the vinegar last).
 Reduce the heat and simmer over low for 12 to 15 minutes.
 Stir every so often.

 Remove sauce from heat and let cool for 20 minutes.

-Use right away or store in an airtight container or jar in the refrigerator for up to 1 week after preparation.
+Use right away or store in an airtight container or jar in the refrigerator for up to one week after preparation.

-- To rewarm sauce, microwave for 30 seconds at a time until it reaches room temperature.
+- To reheat the sauce, microwave for 30 seconds at a time until it reaches room temperature.
 Serve on the side.

 - Use the sauce on any meats and vegetables.
 This can be served as a side sauce or table sauce.